Atlantis Marine Park

-Atlantis Marine Park is an abandoned theme park built in 1981 in Two Rocks, at the time a small fishing community 60 km north of central Perth, the capital of Western Australia.
-The park was a major feature of Alan Bond's Yanchep Sun City plan.
-It closed in August 1990 due to a financial difficulty.
+Atlantis Marine Park was a former theme park that opened in December 1981 in Two Rocks, at the time a small fishing community, 60 km north of Perth, the capital of Western Australia.
+The park was a major feature of businessman Alan Bond's Yanchep Sun City plan.
+It closed in August 1990 due to financial difficulties and a change in animal welfare regulations.

 History

-In the 1970s Bond purchased 20,000 acres of land in Yanchep with a plan to build a large resort and residential area.
+In the 1970s, Bond purchased 20,000 acres of land in Yanchep with a plan to build a large resort and residential area.
+The Japanese Tokyu Corporation later bought into the Yanchep Sun City project after Bond faced financial difficulties.
 The park was constructed in 1981 with the hope that Perth's rapid expansion would be accompanied by an equal growth in tourism.

-Six months before the park was opened, seven bottlenose dolphins were caught locally and trained as performance animals for the next ten years.
-The park was opened by the Premier of Western Australia, Ray O'Connor, and the chairman and president of the Tokyu Corporation, Noburu Gotoh.
+Atlantis was opened on 26 December 1981 (Boxing Day), by the Premier of Western Australia, Ray O'Connor, and the chairman and president of the Tokyu Corporation, Noburu Gotoh.
 In his opening speech Gotoh explained that Atlantis was the first element in an expansion plan to make the Yanchep Sun City a premier leisure recreation region.
+Over 13,500 people visited the park over its first few days.

-In 1988, three female dolphin calves were born, which as a result of changes in regulations for holding marine mammals meant Atlantis would have to construct a larger dolphin enclosure.
-This, coupled with the park gradually losing money, was the reason for the owners closing Atlantis in August 1990.
+Although initially a success, as a result of declining visitor numbers, the park gradually losing money, as well as changes in regulations for holding marine mammals that meant the park would have to construct a larger dolphin enclosure, the owners decided to close Atlantis in August 1990.

+Attractions

+Atlantis featured live marine animal shows, a water park with pools and water slides, a pedalo ride, a sea serpent-themed roller coaster and three restaurants.
+Along with its dolphin shows, the park also featured performing seals and sealions, a penguin exhibit, and an aquarium with turtles, rays and sharks on display.
+Live performances included those inspired by the Wild West, The Three Musketeers and Ancient Rome.

+A 10-metre high limestone sculpture of King Neptune by American sculptor Mark Le Buse overlooked the park.
+Le Buse also contributed other sculptures, including a disembodied head of Jacques Cousteau.
+The park also featured a clock with the hours marked by limestone sculptures of celebrity heads, which included Prince Charles and Princess Diana, Charlie Chaplin, The Beatles, Elvis Presley and John Wayne.